 05:00-05:30 – Good Morning

-Most of our days on safari begin somewhere between 5 am and 6:00 am.
-Depending on the lodge you are staying at you’ll have an early morning knock on your tent by one of the lodge employees.
-If you’re lucky they may have even set tea or coffee outside your tent to give you that wake up you need.
+Most of our safari days begin between 5 am, and 6:00 am.
+Depending on the lodge you are staying at, you’ll have an early morning knock on your tent by one of the lodge employees.
+If you’re lucky, they may have even set tea or coffee outside your tent to give you that wake-up you need.

 I personally don’t need much time to get ready while on safari.
-It’s often too hot for makeup and doing my hair – and no one cares anyway – especially not the African wildlife.
+It’s often too hot for makeup and doing my hair – and no one cares, especially not the African wildlife.

 06:00 – Breakfast Time

-Breakfast is often served right after your wake up call, but before you leave for your morning safari.
-In most safari destinations we’ve been breakfast is a communal affair and set around a bush fire while watching the buffalo roam by.
+Breakfast is often served right after your wake-up call before you leave for your morning safari.
+In most safari destinations we’ve been to, breakfast is a communal affair and set around a bush fire while watching the buffalo roam by.
 You can expect pastries, fruit, cereal, and eggs for breakfast.

 06:30 – Morning Activity